Episode Transcript

 Lastly, where can we find you?
 Follow you keep up

-with everything you've got going.
+with everything you've got going on.

-you can listen to my podcast Superwomen with Rebecca Mancoff.
+You can listen to my podcast Superwomen with Rebecca Mancoff.

 You can buy Fearless wherever books are sold, and if